 Rainbow Smelt are beautiful little migratory fish.
 Like salmon, they are anadromous, which means that their lifecycle spans both freshwater and saltwater.
 They spend their adult lives at sea, but when it’s time to spawn they migrate up to the freshwater streams where new generations are born.

+Someday, we look forward to experiencing the joys of smelt-fishing ourselves.
 In the meantime, our friend delivers several bags of fresh smelt, and we clean them up and fry them up and freeze some for later, and enjoy all the wonderful beauty and deliciousness of this seasonal bounty.

 They really are exceptionally beautiful fish, which makes the messy chore of cleaning more enjoyable.